home-assistant/developers.home-assistant/docs/operating-system/debugging.md

 [SSH add-on]: https://github.com/home-assistant/hassio-addons/tree/master/ssh

+## SSH access

+Home Assistant has two different types of ssh access.
+- End user SSH on port 22.
+This port is used by the [SSH add-on], it provides easy but limited SSH access to the system.
-## SSH access to the host
+- Host access SSH on port 22222.
+This method provides full access to the host with all privileges.

+### Enable SSH host access

 :::info
-SSH access through the [SSH add-on] (which will give you SSH access through port 22) will not provide you with all the necessary privileges, and you will be asked for a username and password when typing the 'login' command.
-You need to follow the steps below, which will setup a separate SSH access through port 22222 with all necessary privileges.
+A public/private key pair is required when setting up SSH host access, see [Generating SSH Keys](#generating-ssh-keys) for help.
 :::

-### Home Assistant Operating System

-Use a USB drive formatted with FAT, ext4, or NTFS and name it CONFIG (case sensitive).
-Create an `authorized_keys` file (no extension) containing your public key, and place it in the root of the USB drive.
-File needs to be ANSI encoded (not UTF-8) and must have Unix line ends (LF), not Windows (CR LF).
-See [Generating SSH Keys](#generating-ssh-keys) section below if you need help generating keys.
-From the UI, navigate to the Supervisor system page and choose "Import from USB".
-You can now access your device as root over SSH on port 22222.
-Alternatively, the file will be imported from the USB when the Home Assistant OS device is rebooted.
+Format a USB drive with FAT, ext4 or NTFS and name it `CONFIG` (case-sensitive).
+Create a file called `authorized_keys` (no extension) in the root of the USB drive, containing your public key.
+The file needs to be ANSI encoded and with Unix line ends (LF).

+Next connect the USB drive to your Home Assistant OS device and import the public key.
+This can be either done via a CLI command over ssh on port 22 (using the [SSH add-on]) or via a reboot of the system (the file will be imported on reboot automatically).
+The CLI command when connected via SSH on port 22 is `ha os import`.

 :::tip
-Make sure when you are copying the public key to the root of the USB drive that you rename the file correctly to `authorized_keys` with no `.pub` file extension.
+The SSH host access remains active even after the USB drive is disconnected from the system.
 :::

-You should then be able to SSH into your Home Assistant device.
-On Mac/Linux, use:
+You should then be able to SSH into your Home Assistant device as `root` on port 22222:

 ```shell
 ssh root@homeassistant.local -p 22222